 Getting a business bank account can be simple.
 As a sole proprietor, you have multiple options.
-You are not required to have a traditional business bank account, however the best practice is that you at least have separate accounts for your personal and business finances.
-You may want to use the bank that holds your personal accounts already, or you may want to look for the best deal for your business.
-We recommend you look at 2-3 account options to be sure you are making the right choice.
+You are not required to have a traditional business bank account, however the best practice is that you at least have a separate account for your personal and business finances.
+You may want to use the bank that holds your personal accounts already or you may want to look for the best deal for your business.
+We recommend that you look at two or three options to be sure you are making the right choice.